wp-blocks/cf7-antispam/readme.txt

 == Changelog ==

 = 0.1.0 =
-* Contact Form 7 AntiSpam published into WordPress Plugin Directory
+* AntiSpam for Contact Form 7 published into WordPress Plugin Directory
 * Compared to the very early version, I've added honeypot, fingerprint bots and automated ip bans (but I need to provide a way to unban even without flamingo).
 * Documentation